open-telemetry/opentelemetry-ruby/exporters/datadog/README.md

 # For propagation of datadog specific distibuted tracing headers,
 # add the Datadog Propagator to the list of extractors and injectors, like below

-# extractors = [
+extractors = [
-#   OpenTelemetry::Trace::Propagation::TraceContext.rack_extractor,
+  OpenTelemetry::Trace::Propagation::TraceContext.rack_extractor,
-#   OpenTelemetry::CorrelationContext::Propagation.rack_extractor,
+  OpenTelemetry::CorrelationContext::Propagation.rack_extractor,
-#   OpenTelemetry::Exporters::Datadog::Propagator.new
+  OpenTelemetry::Exporters::Datadog::Propagator.new
-# ]
+]

-# injectors = [
+injectors = [
-#   OpenTelemetry::Trace::Propagation::TraceContext.text_injector,
+  OpenTelemetry::Trace::Propagation::TraceContext.text_injector,
-#   OpenTelemetry::CorrelationContext::Propagation.text_injector,
+  OpenTelemetry::CorrelationContext::Propagation.text_injector,
-#   OpenTelemetry::Exporters::Datadog::Propagator.new
+  OpenTelemetry::Exporters::Datadog::Propagator.new
-# ]
+]

-# OpenTelemetry.propagation.http = OpenTelemetry::Context::Propagation::CompositePropagator.new(injectors, extractors)
+OpenTelemetry.propagation.http = OpenTelemetry::Context::Propagation::CompositePropagator.new(injectors, extractors)

-# By default you the opentelemetry trace will sample all spans.
-If you wish to use Probability Based sampling
-# In Order for the datadog trace-agent to collect metrics properly, use the DatadogProbabilitySampler.
-You can enabled
-# Datadog Probability based sampling with the  code snippet below

-# OpenTelemetry.tracer_provider.active_trace_config  = OpenTelemetry::SDK::Tracer::Config::Tracer::TraceConfig.new(
-#   sampler: OpenTelemetry::SDK::Trace::Export::DatadogProbabilitySampler::DEFAULT
-# )

 # To start a trace you need to get a Tracer from the TracerProvider
 tracer = OpenTelemetry.tracer_provider.tracer('my_app_or_gem', '0.1.0')